 name Mandatory name of the probe. port Alternative port number for the probe request. interval Interval between probes.
 By default $-5s$. test The condition for the probe, defined as a string of variables.
-If the variables' substitution yields "" or "0", the probe is not passed. essential If set, the initial state of the peer is being checked, so the peer doesn't receive client requests until the probe is passed. persistent Setting this parameter requires enabling essential first; persistent peers that were deemed healthy prior to a configuration reload start receiving requests without being required to pass this probe first. fails Number of subsequent failed probes that renders the peer unhealthy.
-By default -1 . passes Number of subsequent passed probes that renders the peer unhealthy.
+If the variables' substitution yields "" or "0", the probe is not passed. essential If set, the initial state of the server is being checked, so the server doesn't receive client requests until the probe is passed. persistent Setting this parameter requires enabling essential first; persistent servers that were deemed healthy prior to a configuration reload start receiving requests without being required to pass this probe first. fails Number of subsequent failed probes that renders the server unhealthy.
+By default -1 . passes Number of subsequent passed probes that renders the server healthy.
 By default -1 . max_response Maximum memory size for the response.
-If a zero $value$ is specified, response waiting is disabled.
-By default - 256k. mode Probe mode, depending on the peers' health: always - peers are probed regardless of their state; idle - probes affect unhealthy peers and peers where interval has elapsed since the last client request. onfail - only unhealthy peers are probed.
-By default - always. udp If specified, the UDP protocol is used for probing.
+If a zero value is specified, response waiting is disabled.
+By default $-256k$. mode Probe mode, depending on the servers' health: always - servers are probed regardless of their state; • idle - probes affect unhealthy servers and servers where interval has elapsed since the last client request. onfail - only unhealthy servers are probed.
+By default $-$ always. udp If specified, the UDP protocol is used for probing.
 By default, TCP is used for probing. send Data sent for the check; this can be a string with the prefix data: or a file name with data (specified absolutely or relative to the /usr/local/angie/ directory).

 '''

 upstream backend {

 zone backend 1m;

 server a.example.com;

 server b.example.com;

-}
+'''